-Legislation will impact the speed at which some ADAS features are integrated year involving pedestrians avoided.
+Legislation will impact the speed at which some ADAS features are integrated vehicles in Europe since February 2011.
+The result is an estimated 1,100 fatal accidents a year involving pedestrians avoided.

-As an example, brake-assist functions (which ensure that the brakes are applied fully in cases of an emergency stop) have been mandated for all new cars and light commercial primarily because they are afraid of locking wheels and losing control of their car.
+As an example, brake-assist functions (which ensure that the brakes are applied fully in cases of an emergency stop) have been mandated for all new cars and light commercial necessarily applying the vehicle's full braking capacity.
+This is primarily because they are afraid of locking wheels and losing control of their car.

 Braking assistance systems not only reduce the risk of injury for pedestrians, they also help prevent rear-end collisions.
-A surprising number of drivers do not use the brakes immediately before a collision and those that do are not necessarily applying the vehicle's full braking capacity.
-This is
+A surprising number of drivers do not use the brakes immediately before a collision and those that do are not